Installation

 https://github.com/raisimTech/raisim2Lib

 Unpack the package to a local directory such as $HOME/raisim2Lib on Linux/macOS or C:\raisim on Windows.
-Keep the package directories together; examples and rayrai tools expect the bundled assets to remain next to the installed binaries.
+Current macOS packages are named macos-arm64-<version>.zip for Apple Silicon and macos-x86_64-<version>.zip for Intel.
+Keep the package directories together; examples and rayrai tools resolve resources from the accompanying rsc and package directories.

 Local Install Layout